TheCloudMage/terraform-aws-s3-module/README.md

 <br>

 This variable can contain a specific AWS region where the requested S3 bucket should be provisioned.
-If no region is specified, the bucket will be created in the region, from which the module is running against via the terraform root module.
-The string value of the region is set to **empty**, this allows the module to replace the empty string with the currently executed AWS region data source constructed in the module.
+If no region is specified, the bucket will be created in the region, from which the module is running against via the root project.
+The default string value of the region variable is set to **empty**, this allows the module to replace the empty string with the current AWS region obtained by the Terraform data source provider `aws_region`.

 <br><br>